git/git.github.io/rev_news/drafts/edition-66.md

 * [git-mv: improve error message for conflicted file](https://lore.kernel.org/git/pull.678.git.1595028293855.gitgitgadget@gmail.com/)

   Chris Torek sent a patch to change the error message from `git mv` when it's used on a file that has unresolved conflicts.
-Previously in this special case, `git mv` would error out with the same error message as if the file was not managed by Git, that is:
+Previously, in this special case `git mv` would error out with the same error message as if the file was not managed by Git, that is:

   "fatal: not under version control, src=..."

-  This was of course misleading, so Chris' patch was detecting this case and then using the new "must resolve merge conflict first" error message in this case.
+  This was of course misleading, so Chris' patch implemented detecting this case and then using the new "must resolve merge conflict first" error message if applicable.

   Eric Sunshine first reviewed the patch suggesting a small code improvement in the detection of this case, and a more succinct new